jmoraispk/loglife/documentation/docs/backend.md

 | `[digits]`     | Rate all goals at once                          | 123                        |

 ### Command Routing
-- All major commands are processed in `process_message.py` with clear docstring for each.
+- All major commands are processed with clear docstrings for each
-- VCARD messages are auto-detected and routed to the referral flow.
+- VCARD messages are auto-detected and routed to the referral flow

 ---